Common Cholesterol Lowering Drugs Linked to Deaths!

 The Real Problem With Cholesterol Lowering Drugs

-Drug interactions and side effects with statin drugs are not new.
+Drug interactions and side effects with cholesterol lowering drugs, specifically statin drugs, are not new.
 Numerous scientific studies have reported adverse interaction including myositis when combinations of statins and other drugs, including warfarin (used to prevent blood clotting), clarithromycin (an antibiotic), and ketoconazole (an antifungal drug), are used.
 Laboratory tests have shown cancer development and liver damage in animals as well when high doses statin drugs are administered.

 The Baycol fiasco is just the tip of the iceberg, illustrating the growing potential for medical complications from drug interactions.
 Worldwide, doctors are increasingly relying on numerous pharmaceuticals to control chronic conditions , from elevated cholesterol to diabetes to high blood pressure and osteoarthritis.
 In about a third of the Baycol cases, deaths occurred among people who also took gemfibrozil (Lopid) – a drug used to lower triglyceride levels.